username-gigo-is-not-available/undergraduate-study-programs-preprocessor/README.md

 - If `course_prerequisite_type` is `TOTAL`, then group by (`study_program_id`, `course_id_parent`) and remove if the count of offered prerequisites for the group is below the specified threshold (`minimum_required_number_of_courses`).

+##### Validate

+- Validate the curricula data against the schema `curriculum.avsc`
+- Validate the offers data against the schema `offers.avsc`
+- Validate the includes data against the schema `includes.avsc`

 ##### Store

-- Store the cleaned data in CSV files with the following columns:
+- Store the cleaned data in AVRO files with the following columns:

 1. Curricula: `curiculum_id`, `course_type`, `course_semester`, `course_semester_season`, `course_academic_year`
 2. Offers: `offers_id`, `curriculum_id`, `study_program_id`